 The issue is when that broken-down sugar becomes acid.
 The acid is what breaks down tooth enamel.
 These holes in the enamel are known as cavities.

 How to Get Rid of Cavities

 The best way on how to get rid of cavities is not to get them in the first place.
 Unfortunately, you can’t “get rid” of cavities once they’ve formed.
-You won’t find any articles with a step-by-step tutorial explaining how to get rid of cavities.
+You won’t find any articles or videos with a step-by-step tutorial explaining how to get rid of cavities.
 (And if you do, please know that they are likely to contain a home remedy that will not be effective in the end.)

 While it’s frustrating, there’s a legitimate reason why you can’t “heal” from a cavity.
 Unlike other cells in your body, the enamel (the coating of your tooth that is affected by cavities first) is not alive.
 While your skin is made of cells that are alive – and thus capable of healing up a cut or injury – the enamel contains no living cells.
 In short, the enamel cannot actively defend itself from damage.

 Addressing the Vitamin D Debate

 The idea that a lack of Vitamin D causes cavities is not a new one.
 And past studies have shown that children with more Vitamin D in their diets see fewer cavities than those with a lack of Vitamin D.